2020PB/police-brutality/all-locations.md

 ### Cop shoving a person to the ground towards metal trash bins | May 30th

-An NYPD officer pushes a civilian down towards trash cans.
+At the intersection of Bergen and 5th, an NYPD officer pushes a civilian down towards trash cans.

 tags: protester, push, shove

 id: ny-newyorkcity-7

-geolocation:
+geolocation: 40.6814898, -73.9770145

 **Links**